getnot/quadrant/README.md

 - yo mama jokes added
 - now click on extension icon to open tab
 - add task using form button
-- click on tak to remove
+- click on task to remove